usnistgov/ElectionResultsReporting/Election_Results_Reporting_UML_documentation.md

 ### <a name="_18_5_3_43701b0_1527684342715_643544_6146"></a>*The **OrderedContent** Class*
 ![Image of OrderedContent](Election_Results_Reporting_UML_documentation_files/_18_5_3_43701b0_1527684342791_594538_6176.png)

-An abstract base class for content that can appear on a particular ballot style.
+An abstract base class for content that can appear under a particular ballot style.

 OrderedContent is an abstract class with two subclasses that get used according to the type of content:
-OrderedHeader, used for the appearance of a contest independent header OrderedContent, used for the appearance of a contest, optionally with the inclusion of contest headers.
+OrderedHeader, used for the appearance of a contest independent header.
+OrderedContent, used for the appearance of a contest, optionally with the inclusion of contest headers.